Cwilson84/marketable-backend/README.md

 ## Description

-The goal of this project was to set up and connect a back end to an existing front end application.
-This challenge utilized several technologies including sequelize, express.js, dotenv, and mysql2.
+The goal of this project was to develop and deploy the back for an existing Express.js api, and configure it to use Sequelize to interact with a MySQL database.
+This challenge utilized several technologies including Sequelize, Express.js, dotenv, and MySQL2.

 ## Table of Contents